 It’s all about independence.
-That’s the word on potty seats from family practitioner and parenting expert Dr. Jody McVittie.
 Read about expert advice to help boost your child’s independence and create a casual attitude when they are using the bathroom.

-“Parents need to take a pretty casual attitude toward using the toilet so the children take it for granted as well,” says Dr. McVittie.
+“Parents need to take a pretty casual attitude toward using the toilet so the children take it for granted as well,” says Dr. Jody McVittie, mother, general practitioner and expert on potty seats.
 “That means providing them with something they can use by themselves, whether it attaches to the toilet or is a small chair that stands alone, showing them how to use it, then letting them use it without interfering too much.”

 The Two Types of Potty Seats